shane-mason/FieldStation42/docker/README.md

-# Dockerfile that uses python:3.11-slim-bullseye
+# Running FS42 as a Docker Container

-docker-compose.yml with mounts for catalog, runtime, and confs so the data persists across containers
+This uses a docker-compose file with mounts for catalog, runtime, and confs so the data persists across containers.

 ## Status

 This is a brand new feature and experimental.
 Please test, and if you find issues, post a ticket on GitHub.

-We'll probably at some point want to switch to adding a gh actions step to create and push it to the github container registry, that way there'd be less setup (apt and pypi packages already installed, and no need to clone the repo) but I think this is a good start

 ## Instructions
 ### Required: